Datasilk/Rhinoceros/README.md

 Method|Arguments|Definition
 ---|---
-Rhino.Maximize||Maximize the browser window Rhino.Normalize||Bring window out of maximize or minimize state Rhino.ToggleMaximize||Returns true if window maximizes, false if window normalizes Rhino.Minimize||Minimize the browser window Rhino.Exit||Close the browser window (and application) Rhino.Toolbar|bool show|Show or hide built-in window toolbar
+Rhino.maximize||Maximize the browser window Rhino.normalize||Bring window out of maximize or minimize state Rhino.minimize||Minimize the browser window Rhino.drag||Drags the browser window (use on mouse down event only) Rhino.usetoolbar||Show built-in window toolbar Rhino.bordersize|size|Changes the thickness of the window border (in pixels) Rhino.bordercolor|r,g,b|Changes the color of the window border Rhino.toolbarcolor|r,g,b|Changes the background color of the window toolbar (if displayed) Rhino.toolbarfontcolor|r,g,b|Changes the font & icon colors of the window toolbar (if displayed) Rhino.defaulttheme||Changes the theme styling back to default (border & toolbar colors) Rhino.exit||Close the browser window (and application)